JHU-PL-Lab/www-fpse/lecture-outline.md

     - Module refactoring - pull out code into a new module, move a function from one module to another.
     - Combinize: replace recursion with maps and folds
     - Use more pattern matching
+    - [A list of smells and principles also would be good, many of the above are DRY or "compression-driven development" issues.]
 * Type-aided extension: add a type to a variant, then clean up on the type error messages.
     - Applies to many other contexts as well: make a change, chase type errors.
 Type errors gone => code works.
 * Go through some imperative to functional code refactorings